-The Indian Journal of Food Engineering (IJFE) is having ISSN 2583-1275 (online), quarterly international journal, being published in the months of March, June, September and December by Lattice Science Publication (LSP)🔗 Bhopal (M.P.), India since year 2021.
+The Indian Journal of Food Engineering (IJFE) has ISSN 2583-1275 (online) which is an online, open access🔗, peer reviewed🔗, periodical quarterly international journal.
+This journal is published by Lattice Science Publication (LSP)🔗 in the months of March, June, September and December.

 Ethics topics to consider when publishing: